 You can also get in touch with us, by clicking the grey Contact Restorative Button on the left hand side of the page, this will allow you to send a message through our email system.

 Q1: Is Restorative Justice Service still running during the COVID-19 pandemic?

 A: Yes.
 We might not be able to facilitate face to face meetings right now, we are still accepting referrals.
 We are working towards a way to resume face to face in the near future of parties are happy to take part.
 We will follow government guidelines on social distancing, face masks and use of hand sanitisers.
 Restorative Justice does not happen overnight, and a trained facilitator will speak to both parties multiple times to help them work out what they want to say, and if a meeting is desirable.
-This preparation process is still going ahead over the phone during the COVID-19 crisis. ### Read more about our response to COVID-19 here-think we need to have this on our website so if you can create a link to maybe a document that we will need to create##
+This preparation process is still going ahead over the phone during the COVID-19 crisis.
+To read more about our response to COVID-19; Click here

 Q2: Why would I want to have contact with the person who committed the crime?

 A: Most victims of crime who go through Restorative Justice find the process beneficial and it helps them to move forward with their lives.
 Many people want to ask questions about the crime and find out why it happened to them.
 One of the most common questions victims have is “why me”.
 Many want to tell the person responsible what the consequences of their actions were as they don’t feel they have had their say through the Criminal Justice process.
 Many want to ensure that they don’t offend again.
-There are a multitude of benefits that can arise for people affected by crime who go through Restorative Justice. ####Here are stories from people who have experienced some of these benefits-link to case study section
+There are a multitude of benefits that can arise for people affected by crime who go through Restorative Justice.
+Click here for stories from people who have experienced some of the benefit of Restorative Justice.

 Q: Do I have to forgive the person responsible?